 Monitoring Users and Organizations in SmartCloud Connect Admin Panel¶

 To use SmartCloud Connect Admin panel, special access permissions are required.
 To request the permissions for your organization contact Invisible Support team by email.
 Please note that Admin panel access is only granted to Enterprise customers: the Panel provides tools for managing large numbers of users and most of the settings it includes duplicate SmartCloud Connect Customization and Sync settings on Admin level.

 Administration panel includes tools for real-time tracking of synchronization statuses of SmartCloud Connect users and organizations to promptly resolve emerging sync issues.

-The statuses can be conveniently managed by applying different filters and viewing only the list items with certain statuses.
+Sync statuses can be monitored and managed by applying different filters, focusing view on list items with certain parameters.
 The Organizations and Users for which synchronization is enabled are shown in black font color; ones for which it is disabled are shown in red font color.

 You can monitor Users’ sync statuses using the following Administration Panel tools: